Skip to main content

 The recent deaths of three young, dominant silverbacks among the mountain gorilla groups have been dramatic.
 The staff is monitoring the groups' behaviors closely, and conducting research to determine the best protection for the groups.

-Cantsbee, dominant silverback in the large Pablo group of mountain gorillas, turns 36 this month.
+Cantsbee, dominant silverback in the large Pablo group of mountain gorillas, turned 36 November.
 He is one of a few remaining gorillas who had been observed by Dr. Dian Fossey, and has set an example of successful leadership.

 © 2012 Dian Fossey Gorilla Fund International, Inc. All Rights Reserved.